visgl/deck.gl/docs/layers/arc-layer.md

 * Default: `1`

 The minimum line width in pixels.
-This prop can be used to prevent the line from getting to thin when zoomed out.
+This prop can be used to prevent the line from getting too thin when zoomed out.

 ##### `widthMaxPixels` (Number, optional)

 * Default: `Number.MAX_SAFE_INTEGER`

 The maximum line width in pixels.
-This prop can be used to prevent the line from getting to thick when zoomed in.
+This prop can be used to prevent the line from getting too thick when zoomed in.

 ### Data Accessors